nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Let's see.
 Do you know the name of their leader or one of their leaders?
 Well, that's the odd thing about the firewalkers.
 They do not have a goblin leader.
 They have a group of ugly long shank women that tell them what to do.

 Argsgant?
 Yes.
 They Do you happen to know any of their names?
 Yes.
-That is I think they called one of them Velcro.
+That is I think they called one of them Velkra.

-Velcro.
+Velkra.
 Thank you.
-Velcro?
+Velkra?
 Yeah.
 I'll throw it up on the, on the chat.

 Oh, with a v.
-Velcro.
+Velkra.
 Yeah.
 Do I have your do I have your word that we will have peace with your people?
 We do not wish any we do not wish any trouble.

 If anything, I would seek to make an alliance.
 We can protect the South.
 You can protect the North.
 Kinda look over at Karsten, look back, and a shrug.
 I think for anything formal, we would need to speak with our leader.